I’d rather walk into Room 237 (The Shining).

 Stop 🛑 being the Secret Invisible Agent.

-Secret Invisible Agents get invisible commission checks.
+Secret Invisible Agents get invisible commission checks, which are hard to cash.

 For more information on conducting an Expert Open House, check out this previous article Becoming a Trusted Advisor.